Skip to content

 Layout

-Suitable For
+Suitable for

-Outlet shops, IKEA, museums
+Outlet stores, IKEA, museums

-Allows spontaneous exploration, without predefined route
+Allows spontaneous exploration, without a predefined path

 Boutiques, concept stores